 At the end of the investigation a full written response will be sent to you.

 Please note that we adhere to the strict the rules of medical confidentiality.
 If you wish to complain on behalf of someone else, we require written consent from the patient concerned that they are unhappy with their treatment and someone else can deal with the comlpaint.

-Please ask at reception for a Third Party Complaint Form, which the patient can sign.
+Please ask at reception for a Third Party Complaint Form, which the patient can sign or click below.

 Where a patient is incapable of providing consent due to illness,accident or mental capacity, it may still be possible to deal with the complaint.
 Please provide the precise details of the circumstances that prevent this in your letter.